Challenges to Takings - Michigan's Public Use Standard Changed Dramatically Based on Three Decisions Addressing Metro Detroit Takings

-Grade Changes and Zoning Impacts Are Among the Type of Claims that Should Be Evaluated in Partial Taking Cases (Video)
+Damages to the Remainder - Grade Changes and Zoning Impacts are Among the Type of Claims that Should be Evaluated in Partial Taking Cases

 This post examines just compensation claims attributable to changes in grade caused by road construction and the impacts of the taking on zoning compliance.